godatadriven/godatadriven-blog/content/sparkr-just-got-better.md

 Template: article
 Latex:

-In this document I'll give a quick review of some exiting new features for SparkR from the new 1.5 version that had it's official release today.
+In this document I'll give a quick review of some exiting new features for SparkR from the new 1.5 version that had it's official release on September 9th 2015.

 ## Rstudio provisioned

 ![](https://www.rstudio.com/wp-content/uploads/2014/07/RStudio-Logo-Blue-Gradient.png)

-Starting a full start SparkR service on aws just got a whole lot easier.
+Starting a full start SparkR service on AWS just got a whole lot easier.
 It takes about 15 minutes and only requires you to do three simple things.

 #### Step 1: Command line

-If you have your amazon `.pem` files in order on your machine as well as your aws credentials in your `.bash_profile` you can use the command line app in the `spark-ec2` folder to start up a cluster on amazon.
+If you have your Amazon `.pem` files in order on your machine as well as your AWS credentials in your `.bash_profile` you can use the command line app in the `spark-ec2` folder to start up a cluster on Amazon.

 From this folder, run this command;